KingKevin23/magic-container/README.md

 # Container

-Thread-safe, magical persistent dict for Python.
+Thread-safe, magical and persistent dict for Python.